 Wada has served as the director of DHRD since Dec.
 2017, prior to that he was the department’s deputy director.
 He has also served as the Certificated Personnel Regional Officer for the Windward District of the Department of Education (DOE) where he was responsible for human resources and labor relations.
 Before joining DOE he served as the Managing Attorney for the Honolulu Office of the Legal Aid Society of Hawaii.
 Wada earned a B.A. from the University of Washington and a J.D. from the University of California Hastings College of the Law.

-Betts has been the deputy at DHS since September 2017.
+Betts served as the deputy at DHS since September 2017.
 Prior to this she was the executive director of the Hawai‘i State Commission on the Status of Women.
 Betts previously practiced law in both the private and government sectors.
 Betts earned a B.A. in sociology from the University of California, Los Angeles and a J.D. from the University of Hawai‘i William S. Richardson School of Law.

 Case reappointed as Chair of the State of Hawai‘i’s Department of Land and Natural Resources in April 2015.
 In this role she has focused on good government, inclusion, and implementation of Gov. Ige’s Sustainable Hawaiʻi Initiative.
 Prior to this, she served as the Executive Director of The Nature Conservancy’s Hawai‘i Program.
 She also served as Western and Asia/Pacific regional counsel for The Nature Conservancy.
 In addition, she practiced real estate transactions law at the law firm of Pettit & Martin in San Francisco.
 Case attended Williams College and Stanford University, where she graduated with a B.A. in History.
 She received her law degree from Hastings College of the Law, University of California, San Francisco.